sms165/chat-app/README.md

 6. Then the app can be opened on the device through ExpoGo
 7. While the app is open disconnect from the internet on the device and the computer 8 In the terminal type in ```r``` this restarts the app in the offline mode, and gets the data from the async storage

+### Downloading and opening the app
+1. Download the code from github
+2. Open the Terminal in the directory folder
+3. In the terminal type in ```npm install``` this installs all the dependencies needed
+4. In the terminal type in ```expo start```
+5. Open ExpoGo on the device and scan the QR code to open the app